Configure and use a Postman mock server

 • Select an entry for more details about the request headers and body or the response headers and body.

-• Select the delete icon Delete icon to remove an entry from the call log.
+• Select Delete icon Delete to remove an entry from the call log.

-• To view the documentation for the mocked collection, select Documentation icon View Collection Docs.
+• To view the documentation for the mocked collection, select Docs icon View Collection Docs.

 You can use the mock call log to troubleshoot your requests to mock servers.

-If No matching requests displays in the Response column, this might mean there is a problem with your mock server configuration.
-Make sure there is an example saved for the request in the collection you are mocking.
+If No matching requests displays in the Response column, this might mean there's a problem with your mock server configuration.
+Make sure there's an example saved for the request in the collection you're mocking.

 Troubleshooting mock calls